 - SERP Ranking: One indicator of your content’s performance is the SERP ranking it receives for your targeted keywords.
 You can see where your content ends up simply by searching key terms in search engines.
 Over time, you are likely to see some of your pages increasing their rankings.

 By performing an analysis of your content after a few months of being on your website, you can see what type of content is working best for your site and then readjust your content strategy.

 Perfecting a content strategy and implementing a solid plan for your company or agency could take a few months of trial and error.
 However, once you find a system that works for you, your content team will be in a good position to work through your content needs without a hitch.

-If you need help with your content strategy or getting content written, Rank Fuse Interactive is here to help.
+If you need help with your content strategy or getting content written, Rank Fuse Digital Marketing is here to help.
 Our team of content experts produces high-quality, SEO-focused content for clients in all kinds of industries.
 You can reach us at 913-703-7265.